Solar Inverters: What are they?

 It’s all about compatibility

-Solar inverters convert the electricity from your solar panels (DC, or direct current) into power that can be used by the plugs in your house for your TV, computer, and other wired products (AC, or alternating current).
-Solar panels can’t create AC power by themselves; they need the helping hand of an inverter.
+A solar inverter converts the electricity from your solar panels (DC, or direct current) into power that can be used by the plugs in your house for your TV, computer, and other wired products (AC, or alternating current).
+Panels can’t create AC power by themselves; they need the helping hand of a solar inverter.

 AC vs. DC